liton61/flexJobs-client-side/README.md

+# Flex Jobs
+- It's online job market place application
+- It's a single page application
+- We have used react router
+- We have created private routes
+- We have used firebase for authentication
+- We have implemented register and login system
+- We have implemented validation for users
+- We have implemented google login system
+- We have used database (mongodb) to store data.
+- We have used CRUD operation

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.